rubyjax/monthly_talks/27Apr17/code_examples/README.md

 ## Clone the bundled api project

-In this directory you'll find the file _api.git_ which is the completed project.
+In this directory you'll find the file _api.bundle_ which is the completed project.
 Try not to use this unless you get stuck.
 If you do need it, do the
-following: `$ git clone api.git election_api/`
+following: `$ git clone api.bundle election_api/`

-You may wish to move _api.git_ into a new directory outside of this project.
+You may wish to move _api.bundle_ into a new directory outside of this project.
-_api.git_ is a bundle of the actual api repo, with all the commits.
+_api.bundle_ is a bundle of the actual api repo, with all the commits.
 It may cause you conflict cloning it here.

 ## Create your own api project, step-by-step